spectrocloud/librarium/content/docs/08-user-management/04-saml-sso/05-palette-sso-with-onelogin.md

 <br />

-9. Your configuration should look similar to this.
+9. Your configuration should look similar to the following screenshot.

 <br />